-- Some counties hold countywide open book meetings at one or more locations over a set time period, often during both daytime and evening hours. - The dates, times, and locations of all meetings appear on the valuation notices. - Taxpayers can attend any of the locations at any time during scheduled hours and meet with an appraiser to discuss their valuations and/or classifications. - Property records and value information is brought to any offsite meetings or accessed via laptop computers. - Other counties hold open book meetings for specific jurisdictions. - Taxpayers in these jurisdictions are notified of the date and time of the meeting on their valuation notices. - These meetings may take place at a public facility in that jurisdiction or at the county offices. - All the property information is brought to the meeting or accessed via laptop computers if the meeting is held offsite. - If the taxpayer and assessor continue to disagree on the market value or classification after meeting at the open book meeting, the taxpayer is free to attend the County Board of Appeal and Equalization.
+- Minnesota Statutes 274.014 subd.
+3 states that any alternate review process to the LBAE must take place in April and May.
+Therefore, all open book meetings must be scheduled in April and May. - Before a scheduled open book meeting, assessors may make changes based on informal appeals in the same way they can more than 10 days before LBAE meetings. - Counties may elect to hold open book meetings for a specific time and date (similar to a LBAE meeting), or over a span of time up to the entirety of April and May. - Some counties hold countywide open book meetings at one or more locations over a set time period, often during both daytime and evening hours. - o The dates, times, and locations of all meetings appear on the valuation notices. - Taxpayers can attend any of the locations at any time during scheduled hours and meet with an appraiser to discuss their valuations and/or classifications. - Property records and value information is brought to any offsite meetings or accessed via laptop computers. - Other counties hold open book meetings for specific jurisdictions. - Taxpayers in these jurisdictions are notified of the date and time of the meeting on their valuation notices. - These meetings may take place at a public facility in that jurisdiction or at the county offices. - All the property information is brought to the meeting or accessed via laptop computers if the meeting is held offsite. - If the taxpayer and assessor continue to disagree on the market value or classification after meeting at the open book meeting, the taxpayer may appeal at the County Board of Appeal and Equalization or the Minnesota Tax Court. - Assessors may establish an end date for open book meetings before the end of May.
+If so, the end date must be clearly published on the valuation notice.